Jenil-Vekaria/Movie-Browse/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This will guide you through how to setup the project locally and get The Movie DB API key

 ### Prerequisites
 - Clone this repo